CineAlta: Concept

-CineAlta is a brand name used by Sony to describe various products involved in content creation, production and exhibition process within digital cinema workflow.The first Cinealta camera is Sony HDW-900, and the first camera HD 24p.
-Now Sony's products branded as CineAlta include camera, camcorder, recorder, cinema server, and projector.
+CineAlta is a brand name used by Sony to describe various products involved in content creation, production and exhibition process within digital cinema workflow.
+The first product in the CineAlta line was the Sony HDW-F900, which was also the first HD camera that could shoot at 24 frames per second in true progressive scan.
+Since then the CineAlta product line has come to include cameras, recorders, cinema servers and projectors.
 "CineAlta" is a portmanteau of Cine, from cinematography, and Alta, an Italian word for "high".